JaimePolidura/MemDB/libs/googletest/docs/reference/testing.md

 `int UnitTest::random_seed() const`

-Returns the random seed used at the start of the current test run.
+Returns the random seed used at the start_microseconds of the current test run.

 ##### successful_test_suite_count {#UnitTest::successful_test_suite_count}